-- Ensuring that online safety is included in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that peer on peer abuse can happen via mobile and smart technology between individuals and groups.
-This should be approached in the same process outlined in section 2.7 Responding to incidents of peer on peer harm and read in conjunction of Sidcot School's Digital Safety Policy on the use of mobile smart technology is available via on the school's intranet - Provision of education via remote learning will comply with governmental advice Safeguarding and remote education during coronavirus (COVID-19) - GOV.UK (www.gov.uk) - The effectiveness of the setting's ability to protect learners through filtering and monitoring.
-Information security and access management alongside the above will be reviewed annually.
+- Ensuring that online safety is included in relevant policies and procedures. - Online safety is interwoven in safeguarding training for staff and safeguarding on the curriculum for learners. - Acknowledging that child-on-child abuse can happen via mobile and smart technology between individuals and groups.
+This should be approached in the same process outlined in section 2.7 Responding to incidents of child-on-child harm and read in conjunction with Sidcot School's Digital Safety Policy on the use of mobile smart technology, available on the school's intranet - The effectiveness of the setting's ability to protect learners through filtering and monitoring, which should be regularly reviewed.
+Information security and access management alongside the above will be reviewed annually. - The leadership team and relevant staff are aware of and understand the systems in place, manage them effectively and know how to escalate concerns when identified. - Sidcot School inform parents of the procedures in place to keep children safe online, including the systems in place to filter and monitor online use, informing parents of what children are being asked to do online and who they are expected to interact with online at school and the system in place for such interaction.